BiCMat Team

 Praven Kamalanathan

-Master student, University of British Columbia
+MSc student, Chemical and Biological Engineering, University of British Columbia

 Foam Forming Technology, Bio-based Product Development